Optimizing blog GeoIP DB

 Due to how subnetting works, these had to be specified as separate subnets in the CSV file.
 As I am now using integers to represent first/last IP-addresses in each range, I can easily extend one range to also include the next as long as they are adjacent.
 And the next one after that.
 So let's make one final optimization at the end of the parseIPInfoCSV() function:

-func (c *CountryIPData) parseIPInfoCSV(ipInfoCSV *os.File) error { [...] slices.SortFunc(subnetCountries, func(a, b IPv4SubnetCountry) int { return int(a.netAddr - b.netAddr) }) // Countries tend to use IP-ranges after each other. // Combining adjacent ranges further reduce the number of entries combinedSubnets := make([]IPv4SubnetCountry, 0, len(subnetCountries)) combIdx := -1 for i := range subnetCountries { if i == 0 { combinedSubnets = append(combinedSubnets, subnetCountries[i]) combIdx++ continue } this := subnetCountries[i] prev := subnetCountries[i-1] if prev.countryCode != this.countryCode || prev.lastAddr+1 != this.netAddr { // Different countries or ranges not adjacent combinedSubnets = append(combinedSubnets, this) combIdx++ continue } // extend existing IP-range instead of adding another entry combinedSubnets[combIdx].lastAddr = this.lastAddr } copyCombined := make([]IPv4SubnetCountry, len(combinedSubnets)) copy(copyCombined, combinedSubnets) c.SubnetCountries = copyCombined return nilThis optimization more than halved the number of entries from 1,34M to 607K entries.
-The memory usage also halved from ~15MB to ~7MB.
+func (c *CountryIPData) parseIPInfoCSV(ipInfoCSV *os.File) error { [...] slices.SortFunc(subnetCountries, func(a, b IPv4SubnetCountry) int { return int(a.netAddr - b.netAddr) }) // Countries tend to use IP-ranges after each other. // Combining adjacent ranges further reduce the number of entries combinedSubnets := make([]IPv4SubnetCountry, 0, len(subnetCountries)) for i := range subnetCountries { this := subnetCountries[i] if i == 0 { combinedSubnets = append(combinedSubnets, this) continue } prev := subnetCountries[i-1] if prev.countryCode != this.countryCode || prev.lastAddr+1 != this.netAddr { // Different countries or ranges not adjacent combinedSubnets = append(combinedSubnets, this) continue } // extend existing IP-range instead of adding another entry combinedSubnets[len(combinedSubnets)-1].lastAddr = this.lastAddr } copyCombined := make([]IPv4SubnetCountry, len(combinedSubnets)) copy(copyCombined, combinedSubnets) c.SubnetCountries = copyCombined return nil

 Honestly, this was a super fun exercise for me.
 I usually don't have to think about these sorts of optimizations in my daily work, so it was a great learning experience.
 Now that I have gotten the memory usage way down, I am comfortable to (in the future) add the 4M+ IPv6 entries that are currently skipped.
-This will happen the day I get an Internet-Provider that support IPv6.
+This will happen the day I get an Internet provider that support IPv6.

 If you want to look at the different versions in full, feel free to check them out here: https://github.com/emieli/go-country-ip.